A joint model of the individual mean and within-subject variability of a longitudinal outcome with a competing risks time-to-event outcome: Discussion

+Another important issue is the interpretation of association parameters when both BS and WS random effects are included in the survival submodel—particularly when these components are highly correlated.
+As illustrated in Section \ref{Sec:2} (Remark 1) and in the MESA data analysis in Section \ref{Sec::MESA}, the reparameterization allows for a clear interpretation of the residual effect of WS variability on event risk after accounting for the BS random effects.

+Furthermore, leaving the baseline hazard unspecified provides robustness to misspecification but can yield unstable predictions in small samples or near follow-up boundaries, whereas parametric models enable smoother predictions and extrapolation but depend on correct hazard specification, which is challenging for complex or nonmonotone risk patterns.

-The utility of joint modeling of mean trajectory and WS variability of a longitudinal biomarker with a time-to-event outcome is not limited to the simple setting considered in this paper.
-It could be informative to extend the current work to many other applications, including joint models with multiple longitudinal biomarkers, multivariate time-to-event outcomes, recurrent events, and other types of time-to-event data such as left-truncated or interval-censored data.
-Extensions to more flexible models for the time trend of the longitudinal outcome are also warranted.
+Jointly modeling the level and WS variability of a longitudinal biomarker alongside a time-to-event outcome has applications beyond the scenarios considered in this paper.
+Future work could explore more complex data and model settings, including joint models incorporating multiple longitudinal biomarkers, multivariate time-to-event outcomes, recurrent events, and other types of time-to-event data, such as left-truncated or interval-censored data.

-It should be noted that the estimation method based on the EM algorithm may become computationally infeasible as the number of random effects, the number of longitudinal measurements, or the number of subjects increases.
-For example, the EM algorithm involves numerically evaluating multiple intractable integrals for all subjects in each EM iteration, and the computational cost of the standard Gauss Hermite quadrature rule used in this paper for numerical integration grows exponentially with the number of random effects.
-In future research, further development of scalable estimation methods is warranted.

-Lastly, our model and inference procedure are based on normality assumptions for both the random effects and WS error term in the longitudinal submodel.
-It would be of interest to develop more robust joint models and inference procedure in future research.
+Finally, our scalable implementation and algorithms are developed for time-independent covariates and a shared random-effects association structure, but they open the door to extensions accommodating more general association structures as well as time-dependent covariates via the landmarking framework \citep{van2007dynamic,nicolaie2013dynamic}.
+As outlined in Remark 2 of the Supplementary Material, evaluating time-dependent covariates and longitudinal association components at prespecified landmark times allows efficient application of the linear-scan algorithms on landmark risk sets.
+This extension preserves modeling flexibility while substantially broadening the scope of scalable joint modeling, and will be further developed in a sequel paper and R package.